-Smartphone app to keep them on a routine while away.
-Camera to interact with your pet.
-Voice message capable.
-Impressive 29-cup capacity.
+Features a smartphone app to keep your furry friends on a routine while you're away.
+Has a camera so you can interact with your pet.
+Voice message-capable.
+Boasts an impressive 29-cup capacity.

 Some connectivity issues and app has some problems.

 Programmable to dispense up to 6 meals each day.
 Food tank holds 6 liters of food, and the feeder sounds an alarm when it's time for a refill.
 Records messages to call pets when it's time for chow.
 Lid provides a secure fit.
 Works with a power adapter or batteries.

 Blue light on the control panel can be annoying.
 Food pieces occasionally get stuck in the chute.
 Programmed feed times are sometimes off.

 Stainless steel or plastic option for bowl.
 Provides notifications to refill dry food.
 Lid locks securely and keeps food fresh.
 Design is fairly compact and suitable for small animals.

 A few reports of connectivity issues.
 Some motor malfunctions.

 Generates enthusiasm among owners who appreciate the accurate feeding measurements and like how well the webcam and 2-way audio works.
 Holds a generous portion of food.
 Reasonable price point.